gerhard-tinned/desec-dns-api-cli/README.md

-                              douple-quoted like this '"Text Record 1","Text Record 2"' while MX records contain a priority and a text component, the priority should be outside the second quotes like this '10 "smtp1.domain.tld",20 "smtp2.domain.tld"'   (optional)
+                              douple-quoted like this '"Text Record 1","Text Record 2"' while MX records contain a priority and a text component, the priority should be outside the second quotes like this '10 smtp1.domain.tld.,20 smtp2.domain.tld.'   (optional)

-      rrset delete            delete a rrsets for a domain --dname DNAME       specify the domain / zone to modify the rrsets --type TYPE         specify the type of the rrset (A, MX, TXT, ...)
+      rrset delete            delete a rrsets for a domain --zone DNAME        specify the domain / zone to modify the rrsets --type TYPE         specify the type of the rrset (A, MX, TXT, ...)
           --subname SUBNAME   specify the sub-domain / host-part for the rrset